-New York City attorney Chris Rizzo combines environmental law, land-use, real estate and litigation in his practice.
-Chris handles disputes and transactional matters arising out of environmental impact reviews for state and city-sponsored projects, local zoning and preservation laws and construction matters.
-He also helps private clients and nonprofit organizations navigate issues involving open space preservation, construction access, development agreements and licenses, hazardous materials management and more
+New York City attorney Chris Rizzo combines environmental law, land-use, real estate and litigation on a wide variety of matters that center around the urban environment.
+This includes transactional matters and disputes arising out of environmental impact reviews for state and city-sponsored projects, local zoning, preservation laws, construction, open space preservation, hazardous materials and more.

 On the litigation side, Chris advocates for clients in lawsuits stemming from land use, construction, and contracts disputes.
 He also works closely with the firm’s real estate and corporate departments on due diligence related to land transactions and corporate mergers and acquisitions.

-Chris counsels many co-op and condominium clients that are dealing with land use and construction issues.
-He counsels not-for-profit religious organizations, landowners, and institutions on management of their real estate resources or investment in new projects.
+Beyond the public sector, Chris counsels co-op and condominium clients, not-for-profit and religious organizations, landowners, and institutions on management of their real estate.
 His team at Carter Ledyard has an unparalleled understanding in particular about nuances of land-use, regulatory and environmental issues throughout the New York metropolitan area.
-He and his team excel at notifying clients about the issues, permits, and approvals needed for a project or an action, and they diligently assisting clients in meeting the schedules and deadlines for projects undergoing assessment.
+He and his team excel at notifying clients about the issues, permits, and approvals needed for a project or an action, and they diligently assist clients in meeting the schedules and deadlines for projects undergoing assessment.

-The 2009-2010 financial crisis and 2020 COVID- 19-pandemic and financial crisis have fundamentally re-shaped the way clients (public, private and nonprofit) seek legal services.
+The 2009-2010 financial crisis and 2020 COVID- 19-pandemic fundamentally re-shaped the way clients (public, private and nonprofit) seek legal services.
 They want creative solutions and cost-effective advice.
-At the same time, New York City and New York State (and possibly the federal government after the 2020 election) are taking a more aggressive regulatory approach to climate change policies, renewable energy, storm resiliency, and affordable housing.
-With its deep land-use and environmental experience and the assistance of a full-service law firm, Carter Ledyard is well positioned to advise clients on this new and more challenging fiscal and legal environment.
+At the same time, New York City, New York State and the federal government are taking a more aggressive regulatory approach to the climate change crisis and affordable housing crisis.
+These two issues continue to define environmental and land-use law in New York.
+With its deep land-use and environmental experience and the assistance of a full-service law firm, Carter Ledyard is one of the best-positioned law firms in New York to advise on these challenging legal topics.